kortschak/gospel/README.md

 add, and the third last indicates any characters to remove before adding the suffix ("0" indicated no removal).
 So with "advise", the first rule matches, resulting in "advise"+"r" being accepted as a correctly spelling word.
-The words "buy" and "fly" illustrate how the second and third rules would by applied; "buy" will match the third rule and so would allow "buy"+"ers", but "fly" would match the second and allow "fl"+"iers".
+The words "buy" and "fly" illustrate how the second and third rules would be applied; "buy" will match the third rule and so would allow "buy"+"ers", but "fly" would match the second and allow "fl"+"iers".